Why do I bloat and gain weight during my cycle?

 As with most side effects relating to your period, weight gain and/or bloating is caused by a change in hormones which occurs around 5 days before you start your period.

-Equally, a decrease in progesterone which occurs just before your period can also slow down your digestive system and cause bloating.
-Low progesterone can also cause diarrhoea, so it’s really just a matter of knowing and understanding your own body!
+Equally, a decrease in progesterone, which occurs just before your period, can also slow down your digestive system and cause bloating.
+Low progesterone can also cause ‘period diarrhoea’; this is another great example of how everyone’s body reacts differently, So, it’s really just a matter of getting to know and understanding your own body and what works for you.
+Which period products do you like to wear when feeling bloated?
+Trusty period pads or perhaps a tampon, so you feel like you have more space in your clothes?

-Salty foods can increase the amount of water your body retains.
-Try opting for non-processed foods, or even cooking at home so you can control the amount of salt you add.
+Even though crisps and other salty foods taste delicious, they can also increase the amount of water your body retains.
+Try opting for non-processed foods, or even channel your inner chef by making food yourself at home so you can control the amount of salt you add.

-Refined carbohydrates are not only hard to digest but they also spike your insulin levels, which causes the body to retain more water.
+Refined carbohydrates such as white flour, bread and pastries are not only hard to digest but they also spike your insulin levels, which causes the body to retain more water.
 Try swapping out refined carbohydrates for unrefined ones such as quinoa, beans and whole grain rice in the days leading up to your period.
+We know unrefined carbohydrates may seem like the more boring option, but you can always get creative by trying new recipes and cooking techniques!

-Potassium-rich foods such as spinach, avocados and lentils help counterbalance the amount of sodium in your body, so are useful to relieve period bloating.
+Potassium-rich foods, such as bananas help counterbalance the amount of sodium in your body, so are useful to relieve period bloating.
+Next time your belly feels a bit swollen, why not snack on a banana or include one of these foods in your diet:

 Drink plenty of water

-Drinking water aids your body in countless ways and it also helps to prevent period bloating!
-Water will not only neutralise the amount of sodium in your body, but it will also assist it in flushing out any trapped liquid.
+Drinking water aids your body in countless ways, and it also helps to prevent period bloating!
+Water will not only neutralise the amount of sodium in your body, but it will also assist it in flushing out any trapped liquid which could also be contributing to your bloating.

-Even though exercising when you’re feeling bloated or on your period may be the last thing you want to do, it will really help to get your digestive system moving and prevent bloating.
-Why not try a low intensity activity such as a long walk or Pilates?
+Even though exercising when you’re feeling bloated or on your period may be the last thing you want to do, it can really help to get your digestive system moving and prevent bloating.
+Why not try a low intensity activity, such as a long walk with a friend or light Pilates?